zauberzeug/rosys/docs/getting_started.md

 ### 3D Scene

-As it is common for groups of UI elements in NiceGUI, a 3d scene is created by using context through Python's `with`-Statement.
+As it is common for groups of UI elements in NiceGUI, a 3d scene is created by using context through Python's `with` statement.
-Every command "inside" is applied the created scene.
-Here a 3d reperesentation of the robot is created (`rosys.ui.robot_object()`).
-Then the `ui.timer` ensures it's position is updated every 50 ms.
+Every command "inside" is applied to the created scene.
+Here a 3d representation of the robot is created (`rosys.ui.robot_object()`).
+Then the `ui.timer` ensures its position is updated every 50 ms.
-An `ui.label` is used afterwards to explain the keyboard ∫∫interaction.
-Note: the lable is on the same intendation level as the `ui.scene` object, not within.
-See [NiceGUI](https://nicegui.io) for an complete API reference.
+A `ui.label` is used afterwards to explain the keyboard interaction.
+Note: The label is on the same intendation level as the `ui.scene` object, not within.
+See [NiceGUI](https://nicegui.io) for a complete API reference.

 ### Start

-NiceGUI provids an `ui.run` command which launches the webserver and presents the interface as configured above.
+NiceGUI provides a `ui.run` command which launches the webserver and presents the interface as configured above.
-If you modify the code and automatic reload is triggered.
+If you modify the code, an automatic reload is triggered.
 Very convinient.